Savindudam/MINIGAMES/README.md

 - 10 real questions about JavaScript, DOM, CSS
 - Instant feedback with colors
 - Timer + bonus points for finishing quick

 ---

-## High Scores – Your Personal Hall of Fame

-After every game you’ll see your current score.
-Hit the big “SAVE HIGH SCORE” button and it gets added to your personal leaderboard.
-Tap the High Scores icon in the top navbar anytime to see all your best scores across every game.

-Your scores stay saved in your browser — come back anytime and try to beat yourself!

----